 This makes a perfect mid-week meal option or even something you could whip up for a dinner party!
 Everything can be prepared in advance and heated through on the night.
-The balls themselves are rather like falafel in texture and are great eaten cold as well as warm, so any leftovers can be taken for lunch the next day.
-The spinach, seed and nut pesto goes perfectly with these and makes a fab sauce.
+The balls themselves are rather like falafel in texture and are great eaten cold as well as warm so any leftovers can be taken for lunch the next day.
+Spinach, seed and nut pesto goes perfectly with these and makes a fab sauce.

 You can try different herb combinations in these and if you like your balls hot and spicy then throw in a few chilli flakes for a bit of a kick!